Party Word Games for Adults

 One of the best things about party word games for adults is that they can be easily adapted for small groups and larger gatherings alike.

 Can you maintain a lie through an intense session of questioning?
 True Story is a great spoken word game for parties.
 Tell a story, true or not, and answer questions from other players.
 At the end, they have to guess whether you’re telling the truth or the story is a lie.
 Did you really scale Mount Everest?

 If you’re already playing games like Wordscapes, you’ll excel at this party variant… except there’s no cheating allowed.
 Break out a pad of paper and give everyone a sheet.
 Start with a random word (ideally at least six or seven letters long) and set the timer.
 Players try to rearrange the letters to form as many new words (at least three letters long) as they can.
 The player with the most words wins.

 This game will require some sticky labels.
 Everyone sticks a label on their forehead with a mystery word on it.
 The goal is to get everyone to say their mystery word before the party ends.
 Alternatively, if you get someone to say their mystery word, you take their label.
 The person who collects the most labels wins.

 Word Association Games

 Language is all about connections.
-Some of the best word games for adults lean into this idea of word association.
-Better still, you usually don’t need anything but your creativity and vast vocabulary.
+Some of the best free word games for adults lean into this idea of word association.
+Better still, you usually don’t need anything but your creativity and a vast vocabulary.

 Perhaps you’ve played some word chain games on your smartphone already.
 Some of these are word association games that adults can play in pairs or small groups too.
 Each player adds a word to the previous word to form a two-word phrase.
 For example, “dance club” could become “dance club soda.”
 The next player can then follow with “dance club soda pop,” and so on.
 If a player forgets a word or can’t think of a word to add to the chain, they’re out.
 Keep the chain going as long as possible!